Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Dynamical properties of BBK model in field

 This leads to a corresponding singularity in the dynamical spin structure factor

 where $\omega^\lambda ({\bf q})$ is a constant energy of the associated (flat) band.
-This is the origin of the bow--tie like pinch point feature seen in MD simulation results [Fig.~\ref{fig:Sperp_2T_PinchPoint}].
+This is the origin of the bow--tie like pinch point feature seen in MD simulation results [compare Fig.~\ref{fig:Sperp_2T_PinchPoint} with Fig.~\ref{fig:BK.pinch.point}c ].

 Very similar considerations apply to the EoM for curl--free components of ${\bf m}$, Eqs.~(\ref{eq:EoM.curl.free.a}), (\ref{eq:EoM.curl.free.b}).
+They are responsible for the dispersive bands with pinch points [Fig.~\ref{fig:BBK.pinch.point}b].
 In zone centers, the two bands derived from these EoM are degenerate with the two flat bands derived from divergence--free components of ${\bf m}$.
-However the presence of term with spatial derivative, $ {\nabla} ({\nabla} \cdot {\bf m}_{\mathsf{CF}})$, lead to non-flat dispersion of the bands.
-The gap between the flat and dispersive band opens quadratically in zone centers [Fig.~\ref{fig:Sperp_2T}].
+However the presence of a term with spatial derivative, $ {\nabla} ({\nabla} \cdot {\bf m}_{\mathsf{CF}})$, leads to non-flat dispersion of the bands.
+The gap between the flat and dispersive band opens quadratically in zone centers [Fig.~\ref{fig:Sperp_2T} and Fig.~\ref{fig:BBK.pinch.point}a].

 The curl--free condition is also encoded in the correlation function as a pinch point, but this time rotated by $\pi/2$ with respect to those of the divergence--free bands

 Once again, the associated singularity is imprinted on the dynamical spin structure factor